smartbch/docs/deverlopers-guide/testnet-op.md

 2. Generate one unique genesis.json file
 3. Start the nodes using this unique genesis.json file

+## About machine

+We support machine with 2 core, 8G memory and 64G disk.

 ## Build smartbchd

 Please refer to [this document](https://docs.smartbch.org/smartbch/deverlopers-guide/runsinglenode) and stop after step 4 (do not run step 5).